gemrb/gemrb.github.io/Install.md

 # Install

-The downloads do not come with installers, so just unpack them and run GemRB.
+The downloads do not come with installers, so just unpack them in a game folder and run GemRB.
 MacOS is the only exception with its bundle.
 On Windows make sure you have the [Visual Studio 2017 Redistributable](https://aka.ms/vs/15/release/VC_redist.x86.exe) (32-bit), as GemRB will fail to start without two of its DLLs.

 If you downloaded the sources instead, follow the [compilation instructions](Dev-docs.md##setting-up-a-development-environment).
 GemRB can even run from the build dir without installing.